 What's the Difference Between the San Diego Zoo and the Safari Park

-Besides the sheer size difference between the San Diego Zoo and Safari Park, there are a few other aspects you can compare to help you decide which location you want to go to.
-If you love animals, they are both worth visiting.
+Besides the sheer size difference between the San Diego Zoo and Safari Park, there are a few other aspects you can compare to help you decide which location you want to visit.

 Location

 The Safari Park is located north of San Diego in Escondido.
-Depending on where in the city you’re coming from, it’s anywhere from 40-60 minutes away by car and 2+ hours on public tranportation.
+Depending on where you’re coming from, it’s anywhere from 40-60 minutes away by car and 2+ hours on public transportation.
 There is also a parking fee.

 Animals

-Although it covers a smaller footprint, the San Diego Zoo has more animals than the Safari Park.
-This covers both, the number of animals and the number of species.
+Although it covers a smaller footprint, the San Diego Zoo has more animals than the Safari Park, both the number of animals and the number of species.

-The San Diego Zoo features animals from Australia, Asia, Africa, Central and South America with over 3,700 animals and over 650 species.
+The San Diego Zoo features animals from Australia, Asia, Africa, and Central and South America, with over 3,700 animals and over 650 species.
 The Safari Park focuses on animals from arid environments like African and Asian Savannas.
 They have over 2,600 animals and over 300 species.

 Exhibits

-The San Diego Zoo is what you would imagine a zoo to look like.
-You can explore everything on your own since most of the enclosures are generally smaller and made for visitors to see them from walking around the zoo.
+The San Diego Zoo is how you would imagine a zoo.
+You can explore everything independently since most enclosures are generally smaller and made for visitors to see from walking around the zoo.

-The Safari Park has larger spaces for the animals giving them more free-range.
+The Safari Park has larger spaces for the animals giving them more room to roam.
 When you see the animals here, it almost feels like they are in their natural environment.
-The highlight of this park are the safaris.
+The safaris are the highlight of this park.

 The Safari Park Safaris

-Unlike the traditional zoos, the Safari Park offers a wide range of really unique ways to encounter the animals.
-Although there are exhibits that you can walk around to, if that’s all you see, you’re really missing out.
-The highlights are definitely the safaris!
+Unlike traditional zoos, the San Diego Zoo Safari Park offers many unique ways to encounter animals.
+Although there are exhibits you can walk to, you miss out if you don’t do a safari.

 - Wildlife Safari – covered, open-air safari truck in the expansive habitats.